close.svg

 4. Abandon shame

 One of the key ingredients in authentic relationships is trust.
 Oftentimes when I am afraid for my kids’ safety, my fear steps in and rules the relationship.
 If I think they are hiding something from me or they have done something wrong, I begin to make assumptions that quickly turn into accusations.
-My accusations, then, start to come out in shaming words.
+My accusations then start to come out in shaming words.
 And I lose their trust.

 Keep in mind that it’s not just the words that induce shame, but the tone.
 If I say, “Did you look at porn?” in a kind voice, with a concerned look on my face, that communicates something very different than if I ask the same question while yelling, hands on my hips, with a look of scorn or exasperation.